ArenKDesai/Aren-s-Notes/os lec.md

 ## Review

-## Pipes
-Pipes can have multiple writers and readers (like [[Kafka]]).
-The pipe has an internal finite-sized buffer, and the writers are blocked if the pipe is full / readers are blocked if the pipe is empty.

-The buffer has a start and end pointer.
-When a write occurs, the end pointer moves.
-When a read occurs, the start pointer moves.
-When the end pointer is at the end, it wraps around unless the buffer is full.
-This looks similar to a loading bar.

 ### Producer
 While running, the producer locks and waits if the buffer is full.
 If not full, it fills the buffer, signals (in case the reader is waiting), and unlocks.